vmware/terraform-provider-avi/website/docs/r/avi_serviceenginegroup.html.markdown

 * `se_dp_vnic_restart_on_queue_stall_count` - (Optional) Number of consecutive transmit queue stall events in se_dp_vnic_stall_se_restart_window to look for before restarting se.
 Field introduced in 18.2.5.
 * `se_dp_vnic_stall_se_restart_window` - (Optional) Window of time (in seconds) during which se_dp_vnic_restart_on_queue_stall_count number of consecutive stalls results in a se restart.
 Field introduced in 18.2.5.
 * `se_dpdk_pmd` - (Optional) Determines if dpdk pool mode driver should be used or not   0  automatically determine based on hypervisor/nic type 1  unconditionally use dpdk poll mode driver 2  don't use dpdk poll mode driver.requires se reboot.
 Allowed values are 0-2.
 Field introduced in 18.1.3.
+* `se_dump_core_on_assert` - (Optional) Enable core dump on assert.
+Field introduced in 21.1.3.
+Allowed in basic edition, essentials edition, enterprise edition.
+* `se_emulated_cores` - (Optional) Use this to emulate more/less cpus than is actually available.
+One datapath process is started for each core.
+Field introduced in 21.1.3.
+Allowed in basic(allowed values- 0) edition, essentials(allowed values- 0) edition, enterprise edition.
 * `se_flow_probe_retries` - (Optional) Flow probe retry count if no replies are received.requires se reboot.
 Allowed values are 0-5.
 Field introduced in 18.1.4, 18.2.1.
 * `se_flow_probe_retry_timer` - (Optional) Timeout in milliseconds for flow probe retries.requires se reboot.
 Allowed values are 20-50.
 Field introduced in 18.2.5.
 Unit is milliseconds.
 * `se_group_analytics_policy` - (Optional) Analytics policy for serviceenginegroup.
 Field introduced in 20.1.3.